 It all comes down to tiny details and the balance between the ownership and administration of the recording.
 If it happened to Taylor Swift, it can happen to anyone.

-The music business has gone through numerous changes over the years, and is currently changing rapidly.
+The music business has gone through numerous changes over the years and is still changing rapidly.
 The demands for artists to keep up with the times are greater than ever.
-For example, until recently, music didn’t take digital music production into consideration, so it’s essential to advocate your value as a musician and support the Music Modernization Act.
+For example, until recently, music didn’t take digital music production into consideration, so it’s essential to advocate your value as a musician and register with the Mechanical Licensing Collective (MLC).

-A music publishing deal might be a gamechanger, but you need to take care of yourself first.
-If you get too comfortable with your newfound support and misplace your deal memo/ final contract copies, you’ll be in hot water.
-Use your mobile phone and take pictures of all of your receipts and documents for backup.
+A music publishing deal might be a game-changer, but you need to take care of yourself first.
+If you get too comfortable with your newfound support and misplace your deal memo/final contract copies, you’ll be in hot water.
+Use your phone to take pictures of all of your receipts and documents for backup.

 Reflect on what you really want, what you need, and speak to a trusted lawyer before signing any sort of contract.
 By understanding where you are, you can make the right moves.
 Whether that’s self-publishing or finding the right publisher to take your career to the next level.